Indexes in Azure Cognitive Search

 Prefer to be hands-on right away?
 See Create a search index instead.

-The structure of a document is determined by the index schema, as illustrated below.
-The "fields" collection is typically the largest part of an index, where each field is named, assigned a data type, and attributed with allowable behaviors that determine how it is used.
+The structure of a document is determined by the index schema, as illustrated in the following example.
+The "fields" collection is typically the largest part of an index, where each field is named, assigned a data type, and attributed with allowable behaviors that determine how it's used.

 {